 Final Thoughts

-Why should you choose the right wheelchair?
+Why choose the right wheelchair?

 Can a wheelchair user live independently?